 The Symphonic Wind Band is limited in enrollment to approximately 80 members.
 This organization performs the best literature available for the band.
 Over the years this CSC band has become known throughout the region for its excellence as a concert organization.
-The Symphonic Wind Band presents many concerts during the year, and takes an annual tour.
+The Symphonic Wind Band pre- - MUS 271.

-MUS 271.
 CONCERT BAND.
 One hour credit.